Mitsubishi FTO: Options

-For some of these colors their popularity was limited.
-Now, many years since production ceased in early 2000, certain colored models are now hard to findsuch as those in green, for example.
-All FTO engine bay/interior body paints are flat or non-metallic closely matching colors.

-Model production by color

-The build quantity per color helps to indicate the OEM rarity of some model builds - some of which may still be roadworthy, or available in the second hand market.

-Total FTO model production by body color is as follows (color shades in parenthesis):

 Annual production

 Total FTO model production by year is as follows:

 These are Production dates.
 Whilst some models may have been produced on the production line to Customer pre-order specifications, the majority would not instantly be purchased, registered and "on the road".
 For example, an FTO first registered in Japan in 2001 will therefore be at least a year old (from the last Production Year of 2000).
 If that used vehicle is then exported and sold in the UK in say 2003, then the DVLA "first registered" date is very likely to be 2003.

 Chassis Numbering

 Whilst the month/year date on seat belt tags can assist in clarifying a production date when purchasing a used FTO, the first three digits of the Chassis number on the FTO VIN plate (located on the engine bay baulk-head, e.g. E-DE3A XXXXXXX where X is a chassis number) will certainly provide the actual manufacturing year: